faglobalgpcoin/SmartContract/README.md

 # XGP Smart Contract Source Code

 ## Solidity Compiler
-* Clicking the Solidity icon in the icon panel brings you to the Solidity Compiler.
-The default view of the Solidity Compiler shows the basic configuration.
+* Clicking the Solidity icon in the icon panel brings you to the Solidity Compiler.</br> The default view of the Solidity Compiler shows the basic configuration. </br>
 To open the Advanced Configuration panel, click the Advanced Configuration button.
 For details on advanced features - see below.

 ## Solidity Compiler Basics
 * Selecting a contract to compile